molinfo-vienna/software-development/GITHUB_ACTIONS.md

 ## GitHub Actions Workflow Example

-Here's an example YAML configuration file for GitHub Actions, demonstrating how to incorporate [linting](/LINTING.md), [testing](/CI_CD_TEST.md), type hinting, and [packaging](/PACKAGING.md) for a Python project.
+Here's an example YAML configuration file for GitHub Actions, demonstrating how to incorporate [linting, type hinting](/LINTING.md), [CI, CD, testing](/CI_CD_TEST.md), and [packaging](/PACKAGING.md) for a Python project.
 This file also shows how to automate the deployment of the package to PyPI using local runners.

 ```yaml
 name: Python Package CI/CD